hanscappelle/optitrip-ev-android/README.md

 ## About the App

-This app calcualtes the optimal ride speed for EV given known consumption vales.
+This app calculates the optimal ride speed for EV given known consumption vales.
 Based on OPTITRIP EV v1.4 spreadsheet created by Stephane Melançon aka DOCTORBASS 2018

 ![Play store art for this App](https://i.ibb.co/f25dYPQ/functieafbeelding.jpg)